-Melanie C will perform as part of a special show organised by United We Stream to mark the third anniversary of the deadly terror attack at Manchester Arena
+Melanie C will perform as part of a show organised by the United We Stream project to mark the third anniversary of the terror attack at Manchester Arena

 Sign up for IQ Index

 After raising nearly £400,000 for out-of-work creatives, the UK version of United We Stream will be reconfigured to benefit Manchester’s night-time businesses

 By IQ on 01 Jun 2020